OliviaRodri/stock-analysis/README.md

 ### Summary
 An advantage for refactoring code is that it improves performance while keeping the same functionality.
 A disadvantage of refactoring code is that it is time consuming and may result in small efficiency improvement.

 The pros in refactoring this VBA script, over all was about a 30% run time imrovement for the 2017 analysis and about a 40% improvement for the 2018 analysis.
 The con was to make the script faster, it required the use of arrays.
 This added complexity in keeping track in the array indexes while writing the code.
-My experience with this, was that the refratored code was less straight forward to understand compared to the original code.
+My experience with this, was that the refractored code was less straight forward to understand compared to the original code.